Mini Movers Studio Director & Instructor

 While working as a substitute teacher, Jackie realized how there is a lack of movement in the every day life of young children and was inspired to start Mini Movers Studio.

 Jackie's mission for Mini Movers Studio is to get kids moving and establish the building blocks of creativity and a healthy lifestyle!
+She believes in creating an inclusive and welcoming environment for all levels dance students of all levels and that everyone deserves the opportunity to a quality dance education!

 Rebecca has been teaching contemporary, competition, jazz, ballet, and tap for the past four years and is excited to expand her teaching career.
 She is currently a graduate student at Salem State Universities School of Social Work.
 She received her bachelor’s in social work with a minor in Dance.
 Rebecca has danced and choreographed for Salem Dance Ensemble, On Stage, Kaleidoscope Dance Company, Green Street Studios and The Dance Complex in Cambridge, MA.